composewell/packcheck/README.md

 SDIST_OPTIONS          : Argument to stack sdist (e.g. pvp-bounds)
-GHC_OPTIONS            : Specify GHC options to use GHCVER                 : [a.b.c] GHC version (may not be enforced when using stack) PATH                   : Use an explicitly set PATH for predictable builds
+GHC_OPTIONS            : Specify GHC options to use GHCVER                 : [a.b.c] GHC version (may not be enforced when using stack) RESOLVER               : Stack resolver to use for stack or cabal builds PATH                   : Use an explicitly set PATH for predictable builds

-RESOLVER               : Resolver to use for stack commands STACK_YAML             : Alternative stack config file to use STACK_BUILD_OPTIONS    : Override the default stack build command options
+STACK_YAML             : Alternative stack config file to use STACK_BUILD_OPTIONS    : Override the default stack build command options